Register as New Patient

 We welcome patients seeking to register with the surgery if they live within our practice boundary.
 To check to see if you live within our boundary area, enlarge the boundary map on the right and click on the magnifying glass in the top left hand corner and key in your postcode - a little red dot should appear where your postcode is on the map.
 If it falls within our boundary, then you are eligible to register with us.
 Please download and complete the forms below if you would like to register with us.

 Alternatively you can complete online pre-registration forms.
 These forms are submitted to the Practice and will be checked once a week.
-You will be asked to provide additional information and Identification before you are fully registered.

 The Practice covers a large area of the Wyre Forest district, operating from two sites; our main purpose built surgery at Hume Street, located in the centre of Kidderminster, and our village medical practice in Cookley.

 We will ask for your records to be sent through to us from your previous GP Surgery and you will be offered an appointment with one of our doctors.

 If you would like to opt out of having a Summary Care Record created please complete the relevant form, sign and date it, handing it in with the rest of your paperwork.

 THE FORM ON THE RIGHT IS THE NEW PATIENT QUESTIONNAIRE AND THE FORM ON THE LEFT IS THE REGISTRATION FORM.
 Even if you submit these forms on-line, you will still need to attend the practice with your ID.

 You are entitled to make an appointment for a health check with a GP or nurse.
 Please ask at reception or telephone: